k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

   ![normal dist](images/normal_dist_example.png)

   In the above example, invoices are generated for the customers, with balances ranging from 20 to 200.
-Most customers receive an invoice balance around 80 with a standard deviation of 5.
+Most customers receive an invoice balance of around 80 with a standard deviation of 5.